The Bark Blog

 It can be overwhelming to try to learn everything there is to know about every social media platform, device, and teen trend so that you can help keep your kid safe.
 But you don’t have to do all of the research on your own!
 The Bark Blog has covered online predation extensively — including:

 Our blog will give you timely updates and explainers on what parents need to know to help protect their kids on platforms like Instagram, Snapchat, and more.
-You can also use the Barkomatic to learn how to set up parental controls on all the games, apps, platforms, and service providers your child can access.
 Pass along these helpful guides to the parents in your community to help everyone stay up-to-date.

 6. Use Bark With Your Own Family